nens/threedi-docs/source/d_sewerage.rst

 * use_of_nested_newton

 If you want to make a solely 1D-sewerage model you have to define the inflow parameters.
-For more information, check <a href="/c_inflow.html">Chapter 9</a> in the Technical Details.
+For more information, :ref:`inflow`.

 Manholes
 ------------------------